Ishar-Menon/Graphdatabase-Analysis/README.md

 # Graphdatabase-Analysis

 + ShiftProcess.py
-	Python script to change the affinity of all active pid's to cores 32-95
+  + Python script to change the affinity of all active pid's to cores 32-95

 + neo4j
+  + A neo4j Benchmark

++ postgres
-+ postgress
+  + A postgres Benchmark